dakotamm/research_blog/_posts/2023-04-18-errors-across-domain.md

 <p style="text-align:center;"><img src="https://user-images.githubusercontent.com/55995675/232884693-162ea12c-4dad-4235-b574-a7a8c383133f.png" width="800"/><br>Fig 4.
 DO subthreshold (4.0 mg/L) volume calculated using the volume-from-casts method and LO model output through 2022; LO output is compared to VFC output.
 Normalized RMSE is shown for each segment in the DFO region; cast locations are also shown.</p><br>

 A few thoughts:
-- 'G5' segment is oddly shaped!
-- Correlation with number of casts not clear?
+* Correlation with number of casts not clear?
-- Correlation with bathymetry?
+* Correlation with bathymetry?
-- Overlapping casts handling
+* Overlapping casts handling

 I've also taken a foray into other datasets, specifically ecology CTD locations for the summer of 2019 (June through August).
 I conducted the same analysis to get normalized RMSE, applied to LO history files for the first of each month during 2022.